jeisen0105/Cyclistic/README.md

 * Annual Members show a clear bimodal distribution (morning and evening commuter peaks).
 Casuals have a single, broader peak in the mid-afternoon (1:00 PM - 5:00 PM), consistent with leisure activity.

-### Analyzing Top 10 Start Stations by User Type
+### Analyzing Top 10 Start Stations by Rider Type

-To understand ridership patterns across different station locations, the top 10 most popular starting stations were identified and compared between casual and member riders.
-The data was first counted by member type and station name, then grouped by member type, and finally, the top 10 stations with the highest total ride count were selected for each group.
-The final result was sorted and saved to a CSV file named top_10_starting_stations.csv
+The top 10 most popular starting stations were identified and compared between casual and member riders.
+The results were sorted and saved to top_10_starting_stations.csv.

 ```r
 top_10_starting_stations <- combined_data %>%